zach-albia/Taxi-Sharing-Fare-App/README.md

 # pangwarta-rad

-A rapid application development template for making quick &#39;n dirty apps using a modified version of pangwarta&#39;s stack
+A rapid application development template for making quick 'n dirty apps using a modified version of pangwarta's stack